flintlib/arb/doc/source/issues.rst

 to be 32 bits on a 32-bit system and 64 bits on a 64-bit system.
 They are also guaranteed to have the same size as GMP's :type:`mp_limb_t`.
 GMP builds with a different limb size configuration are not supported at all.
+For convenience, the macro *FLINT_BITS* specifies the word length (32 or 64) of the system.

 .. type:: slong